-where v represents the crosslink density (number of moles of chains per cm3), R is the gas constant (8.314 J/K-mole), T is the temperature in Kelvin, and E is the elastic modulus taken from the Storage Modulus of the DMA analysis at 50 °C above the Tg value of each sample.
-In order to reduce the characteristic brittleness of a phenolic resin a modified PF resin, such as CPF with Cardanol, , has to be synthesized.
-The crosslink density curves of the CPF resins and of the CPF/PF resin blends are presented in Fig. 4.
+where v represents the crosslink density (number of moles of chains per cm), R is the gas constant (8.314 J/K-mole), T is the temperature in Kelvin, and E is the elastic modulus taken from the Storage Modulus of the DMA analysis at 50 °C above the Tg value of each sample.

+In order to reduce the characteristic brittleness of a phenolic resin a modified PF resin, such as CPF with Cardanol, , has to be synthesised.
+The crosslink density curves of the CPF resins and of the CPF/PF resin blends are presented in Fig. 6.
 As expected, the crosslink density values of the CPF resins showed a decrease with increasing Cardanol content.
-In particular, the crosslink values of the CPF resins I is much lower than those of the other resins and stay relatively constant with increasing Cardanol content.
+In particular, the crosslink values of the CPF resins I are much lower than those of the other resins and stay relatively constant with increasing Cardanol content.
 This indicates that the ultimate properties of CPF resins are quite sensitive to the F:P molar ratio, with the crosslink density decreasing with the value of this molar ratio.
-Moreover, the crosslink density values of the synthesized CPF resins are significantly lower than the value for the PF resin $(140 \times 10^{-3} \text{ moles/cm}^{-3})$.
+Moreover, the crosslink density values of the synthesised CPF resins are significantly lower than the value for the PF resin $(140 \times 10^{-3} \text{ moles/cm}^{-3})$ .
 Clearly, the presence of Cardanol decreases the crosslink density making the resole phenolic resins less brittle.
 This confirms that the characteristic brittleness of phenolic resins is due to the high crosslink density (about 100 times higher than that of epoxy resins).
 The partial substitution of phenol with Cardanol in the synthesis of the resins significantly reduces the crosslink density, producing a phenolic resin with lower brittleness and increased toughness.

-Figure 4.
+Figure 6.
 Crosslink density values of the blended CPF/PF resins vs CPF resins content.
+The CPF resins have a 40 % of Cardanol content.